-Any development proposal that would lead to returning any part of existing holiday parks, including the seafront and seafront car parks, to a natural state will be supported, provided that other policies in this Plan are met.
+Any proposal to return all or any part of existing holiday provision, including the seafront and carparks, to a natural state will be supported.

-This plan does not set out to undermine the aspirations of tourism business operators for improving and enhancing facilities on offer to visitors.
-But to be effective, proposed enhancements to existing holiday caravan parks must avoid compromising the very resource that attracts visitors in the first place, i.e. the natural beauty of the area.
+Proposals for enhancement and updating of tourism facilities must meet the requirements of allother relevant policies in this Plan.

-Any proposal to mitigate the dominance of the two holiday parks in the parish, or to return parts of these to a natural state would clearly fall in line with the aspiration of achieving a balanced tourist accommodation portfolio and improving the parish aesthetic.
+This plan does not set out to undermine the commercial aspirations of tourism business operators who may, from time to time, wish to improve the facilities they offer to visitors.
+Any proposed enhancements must nevertheless avoid compromising the features that attract visitors in the first place, i.e., the natural beauty of the area, coastal vistas, and rural tranquillity.
+Any proposal to mitigate the visual dominance of static caravan parks in the parish, or to return land currently used in support of tourism, to a natural state will fall in line with this Plan's aspirations of achieving a balanced tourist accommodation portfolio and improving the parish aesthetic.